-Look for example to Figure7:in the next chapter.
+Look for example to Figure 7:.
 The FBlock with name h3p is assigned to the type BpParam, left bottom.
-But this block is drawn twice, the second is magenta, has not the type identification because the name is unique, and shows the instance with another event input ctorObj and some other data.
-This is another functionality associated to this instance, and also to the same class.
+But this block is drawn twice, the second is magenta, has not the type identification because the name is unique, and shows the instance with another event input ctorobj and some other data.
+This is another functionality associated to this same instance, and also to the same class.